 Undergraduate enrollment: 4,267

 The smallest college in the Ivy League, Dartmouth is home to about 4,200 undergraduate students.
 The Dartmouth Plan, or the “D-Plan” as it’s often known, is an unconventional academic calendar practiced at Dartmouth, which has classes run in four, 10-week blocks.

 Undergraduate enrollment: 1,534

 Swarthmore is a small, liberal arts college just outside of Philadelphia.
 Political Science, Biology, and Economics are three of the most popular majors for the college’s 1,500 undergrads.
-Swarthmore is a member of “Tri-College Consortium” along with Bryn Mawr and Haverford.
+Swarthmore is also a member of the “Tri-College Consortium” along with Bryn Mawr and Haverford.
 Students at each of these schools share library facilities and are able to cross-register for courses offered at any of the three.

 7. Williams College

 Williams College is a private liberal arts school with approximately 2,000 undergraduate students.
 There are four separate “Neighborhoods” around campus, where undergraduate students of all levels live together.
 First-year students live in groups of 20, alongside two juniors.